WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 wheel>=0.35, <0.37
 ```

-**note** I created `find-kedro` and I really like using it to create my
+**note** I created `find-kedro`, and I like using it to create my
 pipeline object.
 Think of how pytest automatically picks up everything named
 `test`, `find-kedro` does the same thing for kedro.
 It picks up everything
 with `node` or `pipeline` in the name and creates pipelines out of it.

 ## Install new dependencies

-After we have added our additional dependencies to the `requirements.in`, we
+After adding our additional dependencies to the `requirements.in`, we
-can tell kedro to install everything and re compile the dependencies.
+can tell kedro to install everything and compile the dependencies.
 Behind
 the scenes `--build-reqs` uses a library called `pip-compile` to create a
-`requirements.txt` file that has hard pinned dependencies.
-This is ideal for
+`requirements.txt` file with hard pinned dependencies, which is ideal for
 creating reproducible projects.
-You and your future colleages may not thank
+You and your future colleagues may not thank
-you for this, but they sure as heck won't be cussing your name when they can't
+you for this, but they sure as heck won't be cursing your name when they can't
 get the project to run.

 ``` bash